ChengGuo2000/Learning-Notes_LLM-from-Scratch/reading_notes/chapter-1.md

         - Enhancing the model's ability to generate coherent and contextually relevant output.
 - **BERT**: Bidirectional Encoder Representations from Transformers
     - Built upon the original transformer's encoder submodule.
-    - Masked Word Prediction: predicts masked or hidden words in a given sentence.
+    - **Masked Word Prediction**: predicts masked or hidden words in a given sentence.
         - Strength in text classification
 - **GPT**: Generative Pretrained Transformers
     - Focuses on the decoder submodule.